UC Davis' Budget Model for Revenue Allocation

 - Incorporate transition strategies

-The revenue allocation component of the budget model provides academic units with funding based on a share of the total revenue and metrics.
+The revenue allocation component of the budget model provides academic and some administrative units with funding based on specific revenue streams and metrics.
 The allocation methodology and metrics used varies by revenue source and allocations are provided to the Deans who make resource decisions within their school or college.
-Incremental decisions are made as part of the campus budget process.
-Administrative and Academic Support units do not receive formulaic revenue allocations; they receive funding through leadership investment decisions made through the campus budget process.
+Budget decisions, on the other hand, provide funding through strategic leadership investments choices made through the campus budget process and come from central campus resources.
+Depending on the type of business done in each unit, a unit may receive funding through both budget model allocations and the budget process or only via the budget process.

 For more information, contact the Budget Office.